Portrait of Young Woman with Unicorn

 The canvas may be admired today in its original state thanks to the conservation of 1935, which removed subsequent repainting that had transformed the portrait of a young woman into a representation of St Catherine of Alexandria and hidden the landscape behind her.

-The unicorn, the symbol of chasity that the woman holds on her lap, was, in reality, concealed by the attributes of the saint’s martyrdom – the wheel and the palm – while a cloak covered her shoulders.
-These alternations were probably made at the end of the 17th century when the canvas, following the description of the inventory of 1682 appeared to be “badly flaking”.
-After this there were no further mention of the work until the fidei-commissium of 1833.
+The unicorn, the symbol of purity that the woman holds on her lap, was, in reality, concealed by the attributes of the saint’s martyrdom – the wheel and the palm – while a cloak covered her shoulders.
+These alternations were probably made at the end of the 17th century when the canvas, following the description of the inventory of 1682, appeared to be “badly flaking.”
+After this, there was no further mention of the work until the fidei-commission of 1833.

-Despite the fact that he believed that the painting might have been by Granacci or Ridolfo del Ghirlandaio, Giovanni Morelli pointed out its similarity to a masterpiece in the Louvre, which subsequently allowed Roberto Longhi to attribute it to Raphael, guided by Adolfo Venturi’s previous intuition.
-Dating from 1505-1506, the work is part of the Olimpia Aldobrandini bequest.
+Even though he believed that the painting might have been by Granacci or Ridolfo del Ghirlandaio, Giovanni Morelli pointed out its similarity to a masterpiece in the Louvre, which subsequently allowed Roberto Longhi to attribute it to Raphael, guided by Adolfo Venturi’s previous intuition.
+From 1505 to 1506, the work is part of the Olimpia Aldobrandini bequest.

 As one can notice, it is very unusual that there are no rings on the woman’s fingers, including wedding rings.
-This is uncommon because female portraits of that time were usually created on the occasion of a wedding.
-At the same time, she holds a small unicorn in her hands, which is a symbol of purity.
+This is uncommon because female portraits of that time were usually created on a wedding occasion.
+At the same time, she holds a tiny unicorn in her hands, which symbolizes purity.
 Following medieval legends, only a virgin could tame the unicorn.

 Interestingly, the painting was mentioned for the first time under the name “St. Catherine of Alexandria” by Perugino only in 1760 and was considered a portrait of an unknown lady with the attributes of a holy martyress.
-“St. Catherine” was subject to restoration only in the years 1934-1936.
-Restoration affirmed the theory of art history specialist Roberto Longa that the representation of the young lady with Unicorn was composed by Raphael.
+“St. Catherine” was subject to restoration only in 1934-1936.
+Restoration affirmed the theory of art history specialist Roberto Longhi that the representation of the young lady with a Unicorn was composed by Raphael.